Ahmedsaed/100-days-of-code/README.md

 **Progress:**
 - Made some progress in week 2 | course 2 deep learning specialization
 - Solved 2015 Day 8 part 1&2 in AOC
-**Thoughts:** Advent of code puzzels seems at first very simple but in reality it's has lots of tricks
+**Thoughts:** Advent of code puzzles seems at first very simple but in reality it's has lots of tricks

 ### Day 18: February 12, 2022
 **Progress:**